- Manage your recording in the classroom

 Extend Recording: You may extend a recording by up to five minutes.

 - Confirmation message: This message appears if you press the stop button.
 Once a recording has been stopped, it cannot be restarted.

 - Recording in session confirmation icon: This icon turns red when a recording is in session and displays the time recorded.

 You can connect your Mac or Windows laptop to an external display or classroom projector by using an HDMI or VGA cable.
-However, most Mac laptops and some Windows laptops output a copy-protected signal that will prevent your display content from being recorded if you use an HDMI cable to connect.
+However, Mac laptops output a copy-protected signal that will prevent your display content from being recorded if you use an HDMI cable to connect.
+Windows laptops will also output a copy-protected signal when the source materials, such as Spotify music or Netflix videos, require it.
 The presentation will appear fine in the classroom, but the recording will not display your slides.

 To record your content, connect your laptop to the VGA input cable on the podium.
+The VGA cable in most classrooms will be labeled.
+Viewers in the classroom will not be able to see a difference in the quality of the screen display when you use the VGA cable.
 This connection requires an adapter that is specific to the device you are using.
 You can find device-specific port-to-VGA adapters online or at the UW Bookstore.
 You will also need to make sure to plug in the stereo mini cable at the podium to enable audio.
 Or, use the desktop computer in the classroom podium and skip the worry about cables and adapters.

 For most classroom cameras, the default preset for scheduled recordings is a wide angle of the stage (front of room), including podium and screen area.
 In classrooms that provide a camera preview, the additional presets are available:

 - Wide angle of instructor